-When it comes to purchasing burial insurance, the reasons for obtaining coverage can be as varied as the individuals who are seeking it.
+When it comes to purchasing a burial insurance plan, the reasons for obtaining coverage can be as varied as the individuals who are seeking it.
 Many may need the peace of mind in knowing that ongoing income will be there, and/or that large debt obligations will be paid off so that loved ones and survivors will not be left with large financial burdens.

 In other cases, there could be the obligation of having to pay a hefty estate tax bill, and life insurance proceeds can be used to pay this debt rather than having to use one’s hard earned savings.